-- Mainly because there are many reefs between Marsa Alam and Hamata, which can not be reached during another tour, due to lack of time.
-Another advantage is, that in some exceptionally beautiful reef, two dives can be made and the divers will not hear: "Sorry, but we do not have time.
-Unfortunately we have to continue. ”
+- If you think that the reefs on this tour might be a bit boring, you are wrong.
+Especially because there are many reefs between Marsa Alam and Hamata that cannot be visited on other routes due to lack of time.
+Another advantage is that at some exceptionally beautiful reef also two dives can be made and the divers do not only hear: "Sorry, we don't have time for that, we have to move on."

 Shaab Marsa Alam